-'''

 % lp -d np file1 file2

-'''

-☐ "printer_name" is the name entered when executing the installation shell script.

-\square You can use wild cards ( or?) for the file name.

-The message "print session full" appears when the maximum number of print requests has been reached (max.
+- "printer_name" is the name entered when executing the installation shell script. - \Box You can use wild cards ( or ?) for the file name. - □ The message "print session full" appears when the maximum number of print requests has been reached (max.
 5 sessions -Job Spool setting available).
 You should try to print again when the number of requests is less than five.
 You can check the number of print requests using telnet.
-For more information about using telnet, see the manual that comes with this machine.

-☐ The number of print sessions does not change, whether you increase or reduce the machine's total memory size.
+For more information about using telnet, see Network Guide. - The number of print sessions does not change, whether you increase or reduce the machine's total memory size.